dgraph-io/dgraph-docs/content/graphql/schema/directives/_index.md

 ### @withSubscription

-`@withSubscription` directive when applied on a type, generates subsciption queries for it.
+`@withSubscription` directive when applied on a type, generates subscription queries for it.

 Reference: [Subscriptions]({{< relref "subscriptions.md" >}})